jan-gerling/FLOCKA/README.md

 ## Deployment

-Current deployment ideal involves a load-balancer capable of accessing the state of an AWS Autoscaling group, such that it can route to any node in said group.
+Current deployment ideal involves a load-balancer per service capable of accessing the state of an AWS Autoscaling group, such that it can route to any node in said group.

-Each node on startup, runs docker-compose up on the final yaml file, setting up all necessary services and connecting to the seed nodes.

 To build our own Amazon Image, we need a base image (ubuntu or whatever), install docker and docker-compose.
 Run docker as a service.
-By running docker-compose up the image is pulled and ran automatically.

 ### Deployment Details